-Members may designate another individual to act on their behalf in pursuing a benefit claim or appeal of an unfavorable benefit decision.
+You may designate another individual to act on your behalf in pursuing a benefit claim or appeal of an unfavorable benefit decision.

-To designate an individual to serve as their "authorized representative" or "designee" members must complete, sign, date, and return a Capital's Member Authorization Form.
-Members may request this form from our Customer Service Department at 1-800-962-2242 (TTY: 711).
+To designate an individual to serve as your "authorized representative" or "designee" you must complete, sign, date, and return Capital's Member Authorization Form.
+You may request this form from our Member Services department at 800.962.2242 (TTY: 711).

-Capital communicates with the member's authorized representative only after Capital receives the completed, signed, and dated authorization form.
-The member's authorization form will remain in effect until the member notifies Capital in writing that the representative is no longer authorized to act on the member's behalf, or until the member designates a different individual to act as his/her authorized representative.
+We communicate with your authorized representative only after we receive the completed, signed, and dated authorization form.
+Your authorization form will remain in effect until you notify us in writing that the representative is no longer authorized to act on your behalf, or until you designate a different individual to act as your authorized representative.